 Rosehip syrup: benefits, harm, application

 The gifts of nature are truly valuable.
-They have all the vitamins and microelements necessary for the body in their pure form and in high concentration.
+They have all the vitamins and microelements the body needs in their pure form and high concentration.
 This article will tell you about such a useful plant as rose hips.
-Rosehip syrup, how is it useful and when to use it.
+Rosehip syrup: what is it good for and when to use it.

-Let's start with what is so good about this rose hip.
-And there is a lot of good in it, all the vitamins and microelements necessary for the human body.
+Let's start with what's so good about this rosehip.
+And there are a lot of good things in it, all the vitamins and microelements the human body needs.

-- vitamin C - a powerful natural antioxidant and anti-inflammatory agent, it raises immunity well;
+- Vitamin C is a powerful natural antioxidant and anti-inflammatory agent that improves immunity;

 - B vitamins - have a beneficial effect on the cardiovascular system, skin, hair, nails and increase the level of hemoglobin in the blood;

-- vitamin K, quite rare, is responsible for blood clotting and metabolism.
-With its lack, diseases of the connective tissue of bones develop;
+- Vitamin K, quite rare, is responsible for blood clotting and metabolism.
+With its deficiency, diseases of the connective tissue of bones develop;

 - fiber is necessary for the normal functioning of the gastrointestinal tract;